 - Valdosta State University

 - Valley City State University

 - Winston-Salem State University

-Just as doctors and lawyers need licenses in order to do their very important work, so too do educators.
-If you have the qualities and drive necessary to become a teacher, you will need to research the requirements in your state, pursue the appropriate education and training and apply for your teaching certificate.
+Just as doctors and lawyers need licenses in order to do their very important work, so do educators.
+If you have the qualities and drive necessary to become a teacher, it’s important to research the requirements in your state, pursue the appropriate education and training and apply for your teaching certificate.